Thynix/pyProbe/README.md

     $ createdb probe-results
     $ psql -c 'GRANT CREATE ON DATABASE "probe-results" TO "pyprobe-maint"'

 The tables do not exist yet, so privileges cannot be assigned for them.
 They will be assigned by the maintenance user after creating the tables.
+Note that pyProbe will modify permissions for all tables in the public schema of the database.
+This means it does not coexist nicely with other applications in the same database.
+(This was to avoid maintaining a separate hardcoded list of what tables exist, see db.Database initialization.)

 Copy `database.config_sample` to `database.config` and set the usernames and database name.
 (Passwords need not be specified if they are not used.)
 Set the mapping between system users and PostgreSQL users - this may involve `/etc/postgresql/9.2/main/pg_ident.conf` and `/etc/postgresql/9.2/main/pg_hba.conf`.
 For example, in `pg_ident.conf`: